Bed for MS patient Helle Pedersen:

-Helle Pedersen, 64 years old.
-Diagnosed with multiple sclerosis in 1999.
-Has had a RotoBed® for 4 years.
+Helle Pedersen is 64 years old.
+She was diagnosed with multiple sclerosis in 1999.
+Helle has had a RotoBed® for 4 years.

 I suffer from sclerosis and have no strength left in my legs, and I can no longer get out of bed on my own.
 My husband became hemiplegic after a stroke and can use only one hand, which makes it too hard for him to help me.
 If we were to have helpers in our bedroom at night, my husband would probably sleep in another room with consequences for our marriage.